 Our three apartment areas offer housing to upper-class students in two, three, four, and five person apartments.
 Each fully furnished apartment has an appropriately equipped kitchen, common space, and shared bathroom facilities.
 Students living in the apartments are not required to be on a meal plan, but may choose from various suitable options available.

-Each apartment area is supervised by a Community Coordinator (CC).
+The apartment areas are supervised by an Area Coordinator (AC).
 Each neighborhood in our villages has a Unit Assistant (UA), whom is an upper-class student with past RA experience.

-Every night between 9pm-9am, there is a UA on-call in each apartment village available to assist students with needs.
+Every night between 9pm-7am, there is a UA on-call for the apartments available to assist students with needs.
 The UA can be contacted by cell phone at the following number:

 Room & Board Agreement

 The Room & Board Agreement is signed by each student when they enter their living experience at Skidmore their first-year.
 The agreement outlines the policies set in place that we hold students accountable for as a resident of our campus.

 Packing List: What to Bring and What Not to Bring